Lack of redundancies on Boeing 737 MAX system baffles some involved in developing the jet

 Boeing’s design made the flight crew the fail-safe backup to the safety system known as the Maneuvering Characteristics Augmentation System, or MCAS.

-The Times has interviewed eight people in recent days who were involved in developing the MAX, which is now grounded around the globe in the wake of two crashes that killed a total of 346 people.
+The Times has interviewed eight people in recent days who were involved in developing the MAX, which remains grounded around the globe in the wake of two crashes that killed a total of 346 people.

-A faulty reading from an angle-of-attack sensor (AOA) — used to assess whether the plane is angled up so much that it is at risk of stalling — is now suspected in the October crash of a 737 MAX in Indonesia, with data suggesting that MCAS pushed the aircraft’s nose towards Earth to avoid a stall that wasn’t happening.
-Investigators have said that another crash in Ethiopia earlier this month has parallels to the first.
+A faulty reading from an angle-of-attack sensor (AOA) — used to assess whether the plane is angled up so much that it is at risk of stalling — is now suspected in the October crash of a 737 MAX in Indonesia, with data suggesting that MCAS pushed the aircraft’s nose toward Earth to avoid a stall that wasn’t happening.
+Investigators have said another crash in Ethiopia this month has parallels to the first.

 Boeing has been working to rejigger its MAX software in recent months, and that includes a plan to have MCAS consider input from both of the plane’s angle-of-attack sensors, according to officials familiar with the new design.